National Symbols of India & their meanings

 Pumpkin

 The national vegetable of India is the pumpkin.
 A winter squash that is round with smooth and ribbed skin, which is yellow.
-It grows throughout India and doesn’t have many soil requirements to grow.
+It grows throughout India and doesn't have many soil requirements to increase.

 15. National Fruit